dpastorgalan/personal_web/content/_index.md

     id: contact
     content:
       title: Contact
-      subtitle: The fantastic beast and where to find me
+      subtitle: Fantastic beast and where to find me
       text: |-
         My office hours may vary through the year due to the hybrid work from home/office of the CSIC.
 Check on my mail if you are planning to visit at least one day in advanced!
       # Contact (add or remove contact options as necessary)